SpongeBob SquarePants: Perceived decline in quality

+Nickelodeon's decision to continue producing the show after the first film was retroactively assessed by some journalists as a poor decision, who believe the show could have enjoyed a stronger legacy had the network ended the show as Hillenburg wanted it to.
+Rachel Ulatowski of Comic Book Resources assessed: "Not only has the show declined in quality, but Nickelodeon's excessive milking of the franchise hasn't sat well with fans. [...]
+If Nickelodeon had listened to Hillenburg, it would have preserved SpongeBob's iconic legacy, ending the show at its best rather than tarnishing it with excessive milking."

+Decision to greenlight spin-offs after Hillenburg's death

 Nickelodeon faced criticism from fans and former staff like Paul Tibbitt when the network greenlit spinoffs (see below) after the death of Hillenburg, who had previously expressed hesitation in deriving from the parent series.
 "The show is about SpongeBob, he's the core element, and it's about how he relates to the other characters," Hillenburg told Television Business International.
 "Patrick by himself might be a bit too much.
 So I don't see any spin-offs."
+Hillenburg was also reportedly quoted saying: "You know, one of these days, they're going to want to make SpongeBob Babies.
+That's when I'm out of here."